Internship- ARTH 593

 You may sign up for ARTH 593 through the Art History Internship Coordinator.
 You cannot register for this course without a signed permission form from the Art History Internship Coordinator.
 Your faculty supervisor will be either the Art History Internship Coordinator or a faculty member whose specialty is in the area of your internship.

 You must be approved by the agency supervisor.
 This supervisor will arrange your work schedule, direct the work experience, and help in evaluating your performance.

 An "Internship Agreement" must be signed by you, your job site supervisor, and your faculty supervisor or the Art History Internship Coordinator.
 This agreement stipulates the expectations and obligations of the internship, which must be completed in order to receive a satisfactory grade and credit for ARTH 593.
 In addition, the University requires a “Consent and Release Agreement” to be signed by the student.

-Gain hands on experience with an internship at one of George Mason University's various art galleries: Fine Arts Gallery (School of Art), Mason Hall atrium, and new exhibition spaces on the Arlington and Prince William campuses.
+Gain hands on experience with an internship at one of George Mason University's various art galleries: Fine Arts Gallery (School of Art), Mason Hall atrium, and new exhibition spaces on the Mason Square and Prince William campuses.
 These spaces host shows by professional artists, students and faculty.
 Learn about and participate in all aspects of preparing a gallery exhibition.
 Intern's duties may include attending studio visits with area artists, working directly with artists to plan and execute exhibition design, helping with physical installation, hanging and lighting artworks, planning visual voices lectures, preparing mailing lists, and researching, writing and mounting wall texts.
 Interns may also submit a proposal for an exhibition of their own design.
 If you are interested in learning more about on campus internships, please contact the Gallery Director, Don Russell, at firstname.lastname@example.org or call 703-993-8950.